 - Trim hairs on the shaft and the base of your penis

-- Wash penis thoroughly with mild residue-free soap
+- Wash penis thoroughly with mild residue-free soap and warm water

 - Rinse off all soap and trimmed hair